nicolechao/springboard-data-science/Mini Projects and Exercises/EDA Human Temperature/README.md

 # Exploratory Data Analysis Mini Project

-## Problem
-What is the True Normal Human Body Temperature?
+## Problem: What is the True Normal Human Body Temperature?
 The mean normal body temperature was held to be 37C or 98.6F for more than 120 years since it was first conceptualized and reported by Carl Wunderlich in a famous 1868 book.
 But, is this value statistically correct?

 ## Approach